withcenter/fireflow/README.md

 - Since the `AppCheck` is built-in by Flutterflow, why don't fireflow remove the security rules and `/users_public_data`?

 - Image cropping before uploading.

+- Sample application "Schedule management" app.
+  - It can be a kind of todo app, calendar app, task app.
+  - Works based on time line.
+  - An event can be repeat.
+  - With push notification.
+Scheduling push notification in advance will not work here.
+There must be a cron like scheduler which send push notificatoin by search the event date on every minute.

 # Getting started